AdaCore/gnatcoverage/testsuite/Qualif/Appendix/Harness/app.rst

 * A set of executable *Test Cases* (TCs) associated with each requirement, exercised to validate that the behavior indeed corresponds to expectations.

-We distinguish different categories of tool operational requirements, with expectations regarding:
+We distinguish among different categories of tool operational requirements, based on expectations regarding:

-* **Core coverage metrics**, for example to validate statement coverage assessments on conditional constructs, loops, etc.  Testcases for this kind of TORs typically exercise a piece of functional code in various ways, for example by causing a Boolean expression to be evaluated just True or False, and verify that results are as expected in all the variations.
-Programming language reference manuals provide a significant contribution in identifying the constructs of interest.
+* **Core coverage metrics**, for example to validate statement coverage assessments on conditional constructs, loops, etc.  Testcases for such TORs typically exercise a piece of functional code in various ways, for example by causing a Boolean expression to be evaluated only True or False, and verify that results are as expected in all the variations.
+Programming language reference manuals are a major source for identifying the relevant constructs.

 * **General coverage analysis facilities**, for example the support for coverage exemptions or consolidation capabilities.
-  In addition to validating the tool behavior with respect to the stated requirements, testcases in this category extend the set of exercised code samples where mutliple language features are mixed together.
+  In addition to validating the tool behavior with respect to the stated requirements, testcases in this category extend the set of exercised code samples where mutliple language features are used in combination.

 * **The output report format**, part of the tool qualified interface.
-  In addition to dedicated testcases designed to verify that all the mandatory pieces are there, part of these requirements are also implicitly validated by the execution of all the coverage checking testcases in other categories, where specific sections of the report are scanned to search for criteria violation messages.
+  In addition to dedicated testcases designed to verify the presence of all mandatory sections, some of these requirements are also implicitly validated by the execution of all the coverage checking testcases in other categories, where specific sections of the report are scanned to search for criteria violation messages.

 -------------------
 TORs and Test Cases